daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 }
 ```

-Parent and children repositories are specified via the name of the repository and their associated name.
+Parent and children repositories are specified via the name of the repository and their associated URL.
 There can only be one parent repository per configuration file, but multiple children repositories can exist.

 Each document contains: